ibm-cloud-architecture/refarch-ml-ops/README.md

     + Basic CI/CD using CAM API and Notebook based Jobs

 + **Wave 3 (on CPD 3.0)**
-    + End to End ML Ops covering including Model Validation using Watson Open Scale and Virtualized Data Provisioning using             Data Virtualization
+    + End to End ML Ops covering including Model Validation and Risk Managment using Watson Open Scale and Virtualized Data Provisioning using Data Virtualization
-    + Advanced CI/CD using Jenkins and Github (using CLI)
+    + Advanced CI/CD using Jenkins and Github
     + Configuring Open Scale using API
     + Additional ML Frameworks – R, Tensor Flow/Keras, Others
-    + Other ML Operationalization Frameworks
+    + Other potential ML Operationalization Frameworks (Open Source)

 ### Contents of the Repository<a class="anchor" id="ml-ops-repo-contents">